Stress free approaches to getting your cat in the carrier

 want to trip on it when you are carrying it) over the carrier to cut down on the

-carrier no matter what, consider utilizing a product that will soothe your
+the carrier no matter what, consider utilizing a product that will soothe your

 pet such as Rescue Remedy (this also comes in an easy to administer spray on

 the muzzle for once your cat is in the carrier).
-Lavender oil is known to soothe and a few
+Lavender oil is known to soothe

-should the cat become frightened enough to lose control of his bladder in the
+urine should the cat become frightened enough to lose control of his bladder

-the back and some will howl piteously.
+towards the back and some will howl piteously.
 Speak softly and reassuringly to

 soothe your cat with one of two sentences.
 Do not act as if the sky is falling, this will

 The sooner you start working with your cat on positive cat carrier associations, the